 Dogs around the age of 2-3 years are often referred to as teenagers, and getting a dog at this age can potentially be troublesome.

-By this age the dog has reached maturity so you can exercise freely.
-Going hiking, swimming etc doesn’t have the same restrictions that you may have with a puppy.
+By this age, the dog has reached maturity so you can exercise freely.
+Going hiking, swimming etc don’t have the same restrictions that you may have with a puppy.

 Dogs between the ages of 6 and 10 are often referred to as mature.
-Generally speaking, they are calmer, a happy to go with the flow and are in their “prime”.
+Generally speaking, they are calmer, are happy to go with the flow, and are in their “prime”.

-Like other older dogs, previous learned behaviours may cause problems.
+Like other older dogs, previously learned behaviours may cause problems.
 It is always wise to ask a lot of questions.

 Dogs over 10 years are considered to be seniors.

-The incidence of health issues are likely to be higher in these dogs.
-Age related disease problems include: arthritis, cushings disease, cardiac disease and dental disease.
+The incidence of health issues is likely to be higher in these dogs.

 Often these dogs require daily medications to treat these problems and some of these may be expensive.

 These dogs are often slower and are quite content to only receive short walks and lounge around on the couch.